 Step 1.
-After your payment will be completed, PayPal or Stripe website will redirect you back to my website so you can download your patterns straight away.
+After your payment is completed, PayPal or Stripe website will redirect you back to my website so you can download your patterns straight away.
 Just click on the download link highlighted in red on the photo below.

 OPTION 2.
 DOWNLOADING PATTER FROM LINK IN THE EMAIL

 Step 1.
-Locate the email that was sent automatically from firstname.lastname@example.org in you inbox.
+Locate the email that was sent automatically from email@example.com in your inbox.
 (See photo below)

 If you can’t find the email, try those options:

-- Check ‘Promotions’ tab in Gmail (See to right corner on the photo below).
+- Check the ‘Promotions’ tab in Gmail (See the right corner of the photo below).

-- Check your other mail boxes.
-If you have more then one you possibly typed another email address during the checkout.
+- Check your other mailboxes.
+If you have more than one you possibly typed another email address during the checkout.

 Still can’t find the email?